mat-sz/keyheap/README.md

 # Keyheap

-A web app for efortless OpenPGP encryption and key storage.
+A web app for effortless OpenPGP encryption and key storage.